Explore this course:

 I highly recommend the course to anyone interested in pursuing a career related to nutrition, not only from my personal experience but how positively the degree is spoken about from professionals I have met through my work.

-You’ll have a 2:1 degree in a relevant science subject.
+You'll need at least a 2:1 undergraduate honours degree in a relevant science subject or a relevant medical degree.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.